anirudha-8/JavaScript-Mastery/day - 14/README.md

 ### Activity 1: Class Definition

-- **Task 1**:Define a Person class with properties name and age, and a method to return a greeting message.
+- **Task 1**: Define a Person class with properties name and age, and a method to return a greeting message.
 Create an instance of the class and log the greeting message.

-- **Task 2**:Add a method to the Person class that updates the age property and logs the updated age.
+- **Task 2**: Add a method to the Person class that updates the age property and logs the updated age.

 ### Activity 2: Class Inheritance